louisdorard/dataiku-filter-listener/README.md

 - From this tab, open the browser console and execute `window.postMessage({k: 'titi'}, '*');`.
 - Go back to the Codespace terminal.
 The Dash app logs will show "Caught event! value is titi".

+## Motivation for this component

+We want to catch events triggered by Dataiku Dashboard Filters.
+As explained in the Dataiku documentation (Dashboards » Insights reference » Webapp » [Accessing dashboard filters](https://doc.dataiku.com/dss/latest/dashboards/insights/webapp.html#accessing-dashboard-filters), the Filters post events of type 'message' to the browser `window`.
+The message event's data contains a `type` property set to 'filters', and a `filters` property containing the actual filter values.
+We want to access these values from Dash code.

+The Dash Extensions library contains an EventListener class (see link below) but it can't be used because it doesn't listen to events at the window level.

 ## How the component was built